-Letters may be faxed or emailed.
-If your correspondence is received after the 3:30 p.m. deadline on the day of the Public Hearing, it will not be received by Council, unless correspondence is requested after the bylaw is adopted.
+New: If your correspondence is received after the 3:30 p.m. deadline on the day of the Public Hearing, it will not be received by Council, unless correspondence is requested after the bylaw is adopted.

 Members of the public can make presentations to council at Regular Council Meetings.

 Here are guidelines for presenting to Council.

 The Resort Municipality of Whistler may receive requests for formal pronouncement of proclamations by Council from groups and organizations who wish to raise awareness of an upcoming event, week, or day.

 A date for the proclamation to appear on a Council Agenda is arranged by contacting the Legislative Services Department at least three weeks prior to the date of the formal pronouncement.
 Requests must be emailed to the Legislative Services Department at firstname.lastname@example.org and should provide a letter to include in the Council package (as correspondence) that contains the following information: